byzheng/twrscripts/README.md

 R package [rorcid](https://github.com/ropensci-archive/rorcid) is used to retrieve works from ORCID.
 Package `rorcid` is archived now and there is no alternative R package to access ORCID API in R. This package use two system variables to authenticate orcid (i.e. `ORCID_CLIENT_ID` and `ORCID_CLIENT_SECRET`).

+### Researcher ID

+In the tiddlers with tag `Colleague`, field `researcherid` is used as author profile in [Web of Scient](https://www.webofscience.com/).

+[WOS Starter API] (https://developer.clarivate.com/apis/wos-starter) is used to retrieve works from Web of Scient.
+This package use environment variable to authenticate WOS (i.e. `WOS_STARTER_KEY`).

+R package [rorcid](https://github.com/ropensci-archive/rorcid) is used to retrieve works from ORCID.
+Package `rorcid` is archived now and there is no alternative R package to access ORCID API in R. This package use two system variables to authenticate orcid (i.e. `ORCID_CLIENT_ID` and `ORCID_CLIENT_SECRET`).

 ### Colleague Homepage